github/swift-style-guide/README.md

 func <|< <A>(lhs: A, rhs: A) -> A
 ```

-_Rationale:_ Operators consist of punctuation characters, which can make them difficult to parse visually when followed by the punctuation surrounding type/value parameter lists.
-Especially with type parameters, this can make the difference between readable and un-.
+_Rationale:_ Operators consist of punctuation characters, which can make them difficult to read when immediately followed by the punctuation for a type or value parameter list.
+Adding whitespace separates the two more clearly.